tyler-reitz/fullstack.challenge/README.md

   - open `http://localhost:8080/`
 - If needed, here are the documentation links of: [React](https://reactjs.org/) and [Luxon](https://moment.github.io/luxon/index.html)

 ### Pointers

 - Keep in mind that you are working on an existing code-base.
 - Code should be clean, extensible and robust.
 Don't overlook edge cases.
 - You will have to create some basic UI.
 While we're not expecting you to be a skilled designer, it should come close to the look and feel of the app.
-We *are* looking for engineers with some product-sense.
+We _are_ looking for engineers with some product-sense.
 - We like [emojis](https://gitmoji.carloscuesta.me/) :wink:

 ### Submitting your results

 2 possibilities:

 1. Fork this repository and send us a Pull Request
-2. Clone this repository and share yours with [@pierre-elie](https://github.com/pierre-elie) and [@quentinsl](https://github.com/quentinsl)
+2. Clone this repository and share yours with [@pierre-elie](https://github.com/pierre-elie), [@augustinr](https://github.com/augustinr) and [@flobories](https://github.com/flobories)

 In both cases, we will review your code within 3 days and will be in touch via email

 Let's do this! :muscle:

 ## Challenge